As a student at Central Washington University, you have the right to:

 - The student who is accused of the potential policy violation will be notified of the outcome either personally, electronically, or in writing.

-As a student at Central Washington University, you have the right to appeal a course grade, assessed fine, academic suspension, disciplinary suspension, or disciplinary expulsion.
+As a student at Central Washington University, you have the right to appeal a course grade, assessed fine, academic suspension, or disciplinary action.
 No individual shall be penalized or retaliated against in any way by the university community for his or her participation in this complaint procedure.

 - A course grade:

 - Students have protection from arbitrary, capricious, or discriminatory grading or evaluations.
 Students looking to appeal their course grade are encouraged to first attempt a resolution with the faculty member, then with the Department Chair, and if unable to resolve with the chair then meet with the Academic Dean.
 If these attempts fail to provide an outcome that the student finds acceptable, the student has the right to submit a written appeal to the Board of Academic Appeals to schedule a hearing and make a final determination on the course grade.

 - Academic Appeals Process